-At Essent, Ruud's expertise in NLP and data analysis extends beyond his work with customer feedback.
+At Essent, their expertise in NLP and data analysis extends beyond working with customer feedback.
 The company is constantly seeking ways to improve and optimize their decision-making processes, and text data is an important component of this effort.
 Text data offers a rich source of information that can be used to better serve customers and improve services.
 But protecting the privacy of our customers while doing so is extremely important.
 Traditional methods for identifying this information are often incomplete and not up to date.
 That's why Essent has turned to Transformer models, which offer a more accurate and up-to-date way to identify and remove privacy-sensitive information.

 Entities in project